Confidence to tackle new problems

 Qualifying reliability of sourcesDetermine the source of data collection, the source of a model to use, the research behind a particular method.
 Understand the criteria for assessing whether a source is reliable.

-Deciding if the results are sufficient to move to the next step, including whether to abandonAll through the PS cycle, deciding whether the current progress is sufficient to move forwards, repeat the cycle or abandon the process.
+Deciding if the results are sufficient to move to the next step, including whether to abandonAll through the problem-solving cycle, deciding whether the current progress is sufficient to move forwards, repeat the cycle or abandon the process.

 Generalising a model/theory/approach